Galway to Derry to Portstewart Ireland Road Trip

-Here a statue of a lone young woman reaching out to see is here to remind all of loved ones that went to sea, be it fishing or a voyage, and never returned.
+Here a statue of a lone young woman reaching out to sea can be seen.
+It is here to remind us of all the loved ones that died in the sea.
+Some while on a voyage while others while fishing.
 We talk about this a bit, and I am glad my son is by my side.

 The town is really cute.
 Everything is closed though.
 There is not a place even to get lunch, and we even stop and speak to a local.

 We then head on to Bundoran – and this is a lovely place.
 I wish we had time to stay the night here.

 But by now it is 2 pm and we really only have time for lunch.

 I love this old etched rock in the wall.
 Is that a Guinness in his hand?

 Donegal has a castle and a cute circle that centers the town.
 I stop and visit a shop looking for an Aran jumper, but the traffic is pretty mad, and there is nowhere to park, so we don’t stop long.
 Maybe we will come back after our house-sitting.